aws-amplify/docs/js/authentication.md

 - `Auth.signIn`
 - `Auth.signUp`
 - `Auth.updateUserAttributes`
-- `Auth.verifyTotpToken`
 - `Auth.verifyUserAttribute`

-Please note that some of triggers which accept a 'validationData' atttribute will use clientMetadata as the value for validationData.
+Please note that some of triggers which accept a 'validationData' attribute will use clientMetadata as the value for validationData.
 Exercise caution with using clientMetadata when you are relying on validationData.

 ##### Configure Your App